About TEL Courses

 This course aligns to an introductory college-level literary analysis course.
 The course engages students in the close reading and critical analysis of the literary genres of the epic, poetry, drama, and prose, including novels, short stories, and essays.

-This course is designed for students who have had no prior or little experience in Chinese language, but are interested in learning basic Chinese language as well as culture.
+This course is designed for students who have had no prior or little experience in the Chinese language but are interested in learning basic Chinese language as well as culture.
 It provides the basic communication skills in Modern Standard Chinese.

 This course provides a comprehensive introduction to the fundamental principles and applications of general chemistry.